 In between his Town and Country gig and the mid-'60s popularity of The Jimmy Dean Show, the singer juggled a few different television gigs.
 He even served as one of the earliest guest hosts of the Johnny Carson-era Tonight Show.

 However, its long-term effect on society had more to do with Muppets than music.
 Dean's comedic sidekick was none other than Rowlf the dog, performed by Jim Henson.
-It was the first national prime time gig for a Henson creation and predates both Sesame Street and The Muppet Show.
+It was the first national prime time gig for a Henson creation and predated both Sesame Street and The Muppet Show.

-Looping back to breakfast foods, the singer founded the Jimmy Dean Sausage Company in 1969 with his brother Don.
-Jimmy's on-camera prowess made for charming commercials that likely had a hand in him claiming the "sausage king" crown.
-The company sold to Sara Lee in 1984 for a whopping $84 million.
-Although the Country Music Hall of Fame member passed away on June 13, 2010 in the Richmond, Virginia neighborhood Varina, his voice can still be heard in advertisements for half of the impetus behind his autobiography's title: 30 Years of Sausage, 50 Years of Ham.
+Looping back to breakfast foods, the Jimmy Dean Meat Company was founded in 1969 with his brother Don.
+Jimmy's on-camera prowess made for some hilarious and memorable commercials that likely had a hand in him claiming the "sausage king" crown.
+The Jimmy Dean Sausage Company sold to Sara Lee in 1984 for a whopping $84 million.
+Although the Country Music Hall of Fame member passed away on June 13, 2010, in the Richmond, Virginia neighborhood Varina, his voice can still be heard in advertisements for half of the impetus behind his autobiography's title: 30 Years of Sausage, 50 Years of Ham.